agbarnett/cluster.reports/README.md

 * Australian Society for Operations Research (ASOR)

+* Aboriginal and Torres Strait Islander Mathematics Alliance (ATSIMA)

-The next set of reports are due on Tuesday 4 June 2019.
+The next set of reports are due on Tuesday 24 September 2019.